OSPOKS/OSPOKS/README.md

 - 🌱 I’m currently learning **Java**

-- 👨‍💻 All of my projects are available at [Github.com/thajudecodes](Github.com/thajudecodes)
+- 👨‍💻 All of my public projects are available at [Github.com/thajudecodes](Github.com/thajudecodes)

 - 💬 Ask me about **How to sleep a whole day 😂**